 If you’re planning your first trip to Hawaii I’m sure you’ll have sun, sea and relaxing at the top of your list – I mean, who wouldn’t?
 If your mental image of Hawaii (also known as the Big Island due to the fact it is the largest Island in size in the Hawaiian archipelago) is anything like mine, its a vision of a paradise island with a rain forest center edged with colored-sand beaches where you can alternate between chasing waterfalls, sipping cocktails and trying your hand at a traditional luau wearing a lei constructed of flowers and shells. (it’s not just me, right?!)
-But there is so much more to this beautiful island than first springs to mind.
-Scroll down for our guide to the best things to do in Hawaii, where to stay in Big Island and essential information like how to get around the Big Island and when is the best time to visit.
+But there is so much more to this beautiful Hawaiian islands than first springs to mind.
+Scroll down for our guide to the best things to do on the Big Island, where to stay in Big Island and essential information like how to get around and when is the best time to visit.

 Incredible Things to Do on the Big Island